BSpendlove/bspendlove.github.io/_posts/2020-04-11-ccnp-sp-metro-ethernet.md

 - Is Metro Ethernet a solution that we implement on it's own or with other technologies/protocols?
 - VPLS is practically just an enhanced version of Metro Ethernet...

 So where did Metro Ethernet come from?
-A ground called Metro Ethernet Forum (MEF) decided to release a framework and define the services that a service provider could provide to customers looking for services such as Ethernet First Mile while ensuring that the framework meets some kind of standard. (such as the standards developed by IEEE and IETF)
+A group called Metro Ethernet Forum (MEF) decided to release a framework and define the services that a service provider could provide to customers looking for services such as Ethernet First Mile while ensuring that the framework meets some kind of standard. (such as the standards developed by IEEE and IETF)

 ### ME Standards